faabfab/OC-P11-kasa/README.md

 # Redesign of the Kasa website interface

-RGraphic redesign of the front end of the Kasa website for renting flats between individuals
+Graphic redesign of the front end of the Kasa website for renting flats between individuals

 ## Getting started